 Board meetings are held monthly.
-A copy of the minutes from each Board meeting is posted on the parent notice board outside the dramatic classroom.
+A copy of the minutes from each Board meeting are available upon request.
 The Board relies on input from all members in order to achieve the highest standards and maximum efficiency in the running of Nottinghill.

-The Board is comprised of eight parent members who are elected at the Annual General Meeting in January.
+The Board is comprised of eight parent and community members who are elected at the Annual General Meeting in January.
 If you are interested in joining the Board, please contact the President.